Thanny-Tesfaye/taquitosalpastor/README.md

-# Hola we, no vas a tener mis codigos che inutil 😹 🤌(acepto sobornos)
+# Hola we, no vas a tener mis codigos che inutil jaja 😹 🤌(acepto sobornos)